Flutter localization and internationalization i18n with examples

 }

-Finally, in the app folder, create a new pages directory with a my_home_page.dart file:
+Finally, in the app folder, create a new pages directory with a my_home_page.dart file.
+Add the following classes:

 import 'package:flutter/material.dart';